 The Well-tempered Clavier

-The following is the complete set of preludes and fugues by J.S.
-Bach known as The Well-tempered Clavier, books II and II published circa 1722 and 1742 respectively.
+Below is the complete set of Preludes and Fugues by J.S.
+Bach known as The Well-Tempered Clavier, Books II and II, published around 1722 and 1742 respectively.

-All musical scores of this corpus have been converted from MusicXML to Bol Processor syntax — read Importing MusicXML scores.
-This paved the way to a tonal analysis by Bol Processor’s tonal batch-processing tool discussed in detail on page Bach Well-tempered tonal analysis.
+All the scores in this corpus have been converted from MusicXML to Bol Processor syntax — see Importing MusicXML scores.
+This paved the way for tonal analysis using Bol Processor's tonal batch processing tool, described in detail on the Bach Well-tempered tonal analysis page.

-Each musical work was matched against a set of tuning schemes implemented on the Bol Processor.
-These comprise temperaments documented by Pierre-Yves Asselin ([1985], 2000) and “natural” scales constructed systematically — read pages Microtonality and Creation of just-intonation scales.
+Each musical work has been compared with a set of tuning schemes implemented on the Bol Processor.
+These include temperaments documented by Pierre-Yves Asselin ([1985], 2000) and "natural" scales systematically constructed — see pages Microtonality and Creation of just-intonation scales.

-The matching algorithm selected the tuning scheme(s) most compliant with definitions of “consonant” and “dissonant” melodic and harmonic intervals.
-Two sets of definitions have been enlisted: “standard” and “alternate”.
-Evidently, each hypothesis renders some tuning schemes more eligible than others for achieving the composer’s presumed perception of “consonance”.
-Therefore, the following sound productions of preludes and fugues with their “best” tuning schemes should not be taken as a definitive answer to the issue of temperament discussed by Bach’s pupils and followers.
-Nonetheless it might be closest to what the composer had in mind, within the limits of ear’s discrimination of tonal intervals.
+The matching algorithm selected the tuning scheme(s) that best matched the definitions of 'consonant' and 'dissonant' melodic and harmonic intervals.
+Two sets of definitions were used: "standard" and " alternative".
+Obviously, under any hypothesis, some tuning schemes are more suitable than others for achieving the composer's presumed perception of 'consonance'.
+Therefore, the following sound productions of the Preludes and Fugues, with their "best" tuning schemes, should not be taken as a definitive answer to the question of temperament discussed by Bach's students and followers.
+They may, however, come closest to what the composer intended, within the limits of the ear's ability to discriminate between intervals.

-Note that when several tuning schemes ranked first for their compliance with a piece, only one of them was used for the demo.
-It is possible that a different one sounds better.
+Note that if several tuning schemes ranked first for matching a piece, only one of them was used for the demo.
+It is possible that another may sound better.

 Settings of an audio unit for the post-processing

-All pieces have been played and recorded on a Csound instrument resembling a harpsichord, thereby allowing a clear appreciation of tonal intervals.
-This kind of “magnifying glass” of tonal intervals produced harsh sounding versions available in folders Standard (raw) and Alternate (raw).
-These have been post-processed with a little bit of reverberation yielding softer attacks.
-Post-processed sound files are the ones accessed in tables below.
-Readers conversant with sound processing are invited to download the raw files and suggest better options of post-processing.
+All the pieces were played and recorded on a Csound instrument, similar to a harpsichord, allowing a clear appreciation of the tonal intervals.
+This kind of "magnifying glass" view of the tonal intervals produced harsh sounding versions, available in the Standard (raw) and Alternate (raw) folders.
+These have been post-processed with a bit of reverb to produce softer attacks.
+The post-processed sound files are the ones accessed in the tables below.
+Readers familiar with sound editing are invited to download the raw files and suggest better post-processing options.

-The last two columns of each table contain the recordings of human interpretations of the same musical works by outstanding harpsichord players.
-These explore dimensions of musicality which the mechanical interpretation of the score with perfect tonal intervals could not reach.
-It remains that the challenge of accurate tonality was of prior importance for this corpus, as evidenced by the title “well-tempered” assigned by its composer.
+The last two columns of each table contain recordings of human interpretations of the same works by outstanding harpsichordists.
+These explore dimensions of musicality that the mechanical interpretation of the score with perfect tonal intervals could not reach.
+It remains that the challenge of accurate tonality was a priority for this corpus, as evidenced by the title "well-tempered" given by its composer.

 Book I sound examples

 These Bol Processor + Csound recordings may be reused under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) licence.
-Attribution includes links to the present page, Csound and the author/editor of its MusicXML score (listed on page Bach Well-tempered tonal analysis).
+Attribution includes links to the present page, to Csound and to the author/editor of its MusicXML score (listed on the Bach Well-tempered tonal analysis page).

-Listen with earphones or a very good sound system!
+Listen with headphones or a very good sound system!

-Wanda Landowska’s (1879-1959) recordings are borrowed from Youtube.
-Other interpretations belong to Wikimedia Commons.
+The recordings of Wanda Landowska's (1879-1959) are from YouTube.
+Other interpretations are courtesy of Wikimedia Commons.

-As explained on page Bach Well-tempered tonal analysis, D’Alambert-Rousseau temperament rated equivalent to H.A.
-Kellner’s BACH in terms of scale intervals.
+As explained on the Bach Well-tempered tonal analysis page, the D'Alambert-Rousseau temperament was found to be equivalent to H.A.
+Kellner's BACH in terms of scale intervals.

 Standard